mendix/docs/content/refguide/offline-first.md

 The upload phase executes the following operations after validation:

 1. It detects all the changes made to the local database.
 The local database can be modified only by committing an object.
 Such an object can be a new object created (while offline), or it can be an existing object previously sychronized from the server.
-<a name="steptwo"></a>2.
-If there are changed or new file objects, their contents are uploaded to the server and stored temporarily.
+2. <a name="steptwo"></a>If there are changed or new file objects, their contents are uploaded to the server and stored temporarily.
 Each file is uploaded in a separate network request.
-<a name="stepthree"></a>3.
-All the changed and new objects are committed to the server, and the content of the files are linked to the objects.
+3. <a name="stepthree"></a>All the changed and new objects are committed to the server, and the content of the files are linked to the objects.
 This step is performed in a single network request.
 Any configured before- or after-commit event handlers on these objects will run as usual.

 ### 2.2 Download Phase {#download}